Any guesses about why you can perform like a superstar one day, yet be totally mediocre the next?

 FOLDING sabotages you because to excel and win, you need to be aggressive.
 You cannot coast over the finish line if you expect to win.
 The more you lay back, the less you succeed, and the harder it is to believe in yourself.

-Sadly, even superstar athletes can fall victim to PRESSING or FOLDING when their Demon Stressor shows up, which in turn causes them to lose their confidence.
+Sadly, even superstar athletes can fall victim to FORCING or FOLDING when their Demon Stressor shows up, which in turn causes them to lose their confidence.
 If you want to perform your best in big events, figuring out what your Demon Stressor is and defeating it is a MUST.

 Here’s a great tip to get you started…